OFDataCommittee/OFMLHackathon/doc/data_structures.rst

-All of the parameters in ``set_model()`` follow the RedisAI API for the the RedisAI ``AI.MODELSET`` command, and as a result, the reader is encouraged to read the SILC client code documentation or the RedisAI documentation for a description of each parameter.
+All of the parameters in ``set_model()`` follow the RedisAI API for the the RedisAI ``AI.MODELSET`` command, and as a result, the reader is encouraged to read the SmartRedis client code documentation or the RedisAI documentation for a description of each parameter.